How to Get My Transcript: A Guide to Requesting Your College Records

 - Student ID or social security number

-You may also need to note which academic level(s) you’d like your requested transcript to reflect.
+You may also need to note which degree level(s) you’d like your requested transcript to reflect.

 Timing

-You’ll likely have two delivery options when requesting a transcript: digital or paper.
+You’ll likely have two delivery options when requesting an official transcript: digital or paper.

 At SNHU, an e-transcript can be delivered within 30 minutes from the initial request, according to Switzer, if the system can match the information you provided to your records.
 Paper transcripts take approximately two business days to mail, plus the time it takes for the U.S. Postal Service to deliver them.